-Q. Are tuition fees charged for the UMAP exchange program?
+Q. Are tuition fees charged for UMAP programs?

-Program A: Exchange students will not be subjected to fees for examinations, admission and tuition at the Host university/institution.
-Nevertheless, tuition fee should still be paid to the Home University upon request.
-Students should consult the coordinator of their Home university/institution for details.
+Program A: Fees for examinations, admission and tuition at Host institutions will be waived.
+Tuition should still be paid to the Home University, if required.
+Students should consult the coordinator of their Home institution for details.

-Program B: As this is a bilateral student exchange, tuition fee exemption or reduction depends on the negotiation between the Home and Host university/institution.
+Program B: As this is a bilateral student exchange, tuition fee exemption or reduction depends on negotiations between the Home and Host institutions.
 Students should consult their Home coordinator for more information.